disaster-robotics-proalertas/usv_sim_lsa/README.md

 ## System Architecture

 The main system architecture is composed of UWSIM and Gazebo.
 With some plugins, we can simulate in a realistic way the effects of waves, wind and water currents on several boat types.
-Above is presented the some topic interaction between our gazebo plugin named usv_sailing_plugin and ROS Nodes usv_wind_current and usv_wind_current.
+Above is presented the some topic interaction between our gazebo plugin named usv_sailing_plugin and ROS Nodes wind_current and wind_current.

 <p align="center">
   <img src="./images/DiagramaTopicosServicos.png" width="800" alt="System Architecture"/>